Ghanwa-Siddiqui/atm-management-system-cpp/README.md

 # atm-management-system-cpp
 A simple ATM Management System implemented in C++ with user authentication, account creation, deposit, withdrawal, and balance inquiry functionality.
-Data is stored in local text files.
+Data is stored in local text file.